shines-lab/shines-lab.github.io/_news/announcement_2.md

 inline: false
 ---

-We have regular openings for undegrad and graduate students.
-Interested candidates are welcome to contact Dr.Lin with your CV and transcripts.

 ***

 Dr. Ying Lin with the Department of Industrial Engineering at the University of Houston is seeking PhD students starting in Fall 2020.
 The prospective students will receive doctoral level financial support and tuition waiver.